mymadhorse/diplodoc-example/README.md

-# Documentation Template created by Diplodoc
+# Documentation Template created by Diplodoc - BY OLGA P SUDDENLY

 Features: